usnistgov/REFPROP-wrappers/wrappers/Labview/README.md

 ## Installation

-[Download a zip file of this repository](https://github.com/usnistgov/REFPROP-wrappers/archive/master.zip), then navigate to the wrappers/Labview folder
+[Download a zip file of this repository](https://github.com/usnistgov/REFPROP-wrappers/archive/master.zip), then navigate to the ``wrappers/Labview`` folder

+Before this wrapper will work, you will need to add a copy of the REFPROP.dll for version 10, 32 bits to the REFPROP folder.
+You will also need to copy the FLUIDS and MIXTURES files from your copy of REFPROP into the empty folders in the wrapper’s directory.

 ## Testing

 You will find a small test project called "“"REFPROP High Level API Tester" that can be used to validate the new high-level API functions.
 That project includes several tests that are designed to work independently and that demonstrate a few different ways to initialize the various components of the new API.

 You will also find a complete list of the lower level REFPROP functions along with a test program called "Refprop_Example_main.vi" that demonstrates much of the functionality of the low-level API.
-Before this wrapper will work, you will need to add a copy of the REFPROP.dll for version 10, 32 bits to the REFPROP folder.
-You will also need to copy the FLUIDS and MIXTURES files form your copy of REFPROP into the empty folders in the wrapper’s directory.

  ![alt text](imgs/README.png "screenshot")